AndrewGuenther/rules_python_poetry/README.md

-# Poetry Bazel Rule PoC
+# Poetry Bazel Rule

-This repository provides a proof-of-concept for Poetry integration with Bazel's own [`rules_python`](https://github.com/bazelbuild/rules_python).
+This repository provides a rule for Poetry integration with Bazel's own [`rules_python`](https://github.com/bazelbuild/rules_python).
 It does so by calling `poetry export` to generate a requirements file which can then be fed into the `pip_install` or `pip_parse` rules.